 Maximum public benefit will accrue from free provision of raw government data, or at the most pricing data at the incremental cost of provision

 Given that the government collects a significant amount of raw data in the course of its usual operations—for example the provision of broadband and public transport services —much of the fixed cost associated with data collection is already incurred.
-Net public benefits of open government data are likely to be maximised by pricing at zero or, at the most, the incremental cost of provision (short run marginal cost), reflecting its public good characteristics of being non-rivalrous and non-excludable.
+Net public benefits of open government data are likely to be maximised by pricing at zero or, at the most, the incremental cost of provision (short-run marginal cost), reflecting its public good characteristics of being non-rivalrous and non-excludable.

 Value-adding in open government data is generally better left to the private sector